tonycamp/explendid/README.md

 # explendid

 not too much too explain
-a coder in blitz max basic with the help of to compress to 97 % or 7.92 entropy in order to compress any file to a minimum filesize of 10K reverse engine to be done
+a coder in blitz max basic with the help of AI to compress to 97 % or 7.92 entropy in order to compress any file to a minimum filesize of 10K reverse engine to be done